ryanchen0327/literature-reviews/zotero/RAG Benchmark/CRPRAGRetrievalAugmentedGeneration2025.md

 ---
 # Notes

-Need to guide reasoning plan for information retrieval to avoid relevant but not helpful for reasoning docs.
-I think this already solved by the reflection process, which makes reasoning dynamic based on new docs retrieved.
+The paper proposed a tree-like reasoning (but different from CoT) structure to guide RAG reasoning.
+I think this already solved by the feedback-reflection process, which avoids broken logics.

-This paper can be unhelpful
+This paper can be unhelpful.

 # Key questions